AI-QO/Image-classification-and-written-digit-recognition/README.md

 # Notebooks
-Notebooks for creating your own image classification model and handwritten digit recognition example.
+Notebooks for creating your own image classification model without any coding and handwritten digit recognition example.